 Town walls walk and Park

-The walls surrounding the town have recently been restored and the road running by them makes a short but rewarding walk in outstanding natural scenery.
+The walls surrounding the town have recently been restored, and the road running by them makes for a short but rewarding walk in outstanding natural scenery.
 Near the attractive Porta Nova gateway, also restored, you can walk up to the park (accessible also from near the Fortress): this is one of the most spectacular green spaces in Romagna.

 Montefiore is proud of its olive oil; the olive groves are in an ideal position and the oil is excellent.
 There are two oil mills producing a fair quantity of oil, using mostly locally-grown olives.
 Excellent cheese is made here, scrupulously following organic methods.